boris-korotkov/CE_AUTOMATION/project.md

 In-Scope Must Features:
 1. The program shouldn't impact the user's work at the computer.
 Thus, the interaction with running emulator isntance is to be done via  (Android Debug Bridge) ADB protocol.
-The port number for each instance as well as instance start command with instance name will be defined in the workflow.ini for each instance
+The port number for each instance as well as instance start command with instance name will be defined in the emulator instance configuration file.
-An exanple of workflow.ini file is below.
+Here is an example:
 [EmulatorType]
 Preferred = bluestacks
 [CE_2024_5]